Fleeing Russia, we sailed 24,000 km, unsupported and without the right to land.

 We want to be citizens of the same country – a country that recognizes our union, respects our human rights and freedoms, and allows us to choose our own path.

 For us, an anticruise is a humongous (usually non-stop) voyage aboard the sailboat we escaped with.
 It's not about having fun, watered drinks, showing off, or even going places.
 It's doing whatever it bloody-well takes to stay alive and take back your life.
 It's doing what's right for you without anchors, chains, expectations, and fear.
-An anticruise is LIMITLESS, insanely DANGEROUS, and intensely REAL.
-It's as close to the NOW as you can get.
-It's knowing, you are entirely alone out there, and absolutely everything is up to YOU!
+An anticruise is limitless, insanely dangerouse, and intensely real.
+It's as close to the now as you can get.
+It's knowing, you are entirely alone out there, and absolutely everything is up to you!

-We've done a number of anticruises since the big run-for-our-lives-from-Russia; it's why we know that love conquers all, and that we are powerless, and our lives worthless, if we let our freedom and dreams be taken from us.
+We've done a number of anticruises since the big run-for-our-lives-from-Russia; it's why we know that love conquers all, and that there is nothing more important than our freedom and dreams.